NovaVoidHowl/CVRFury-Docs/index.markdown

 ______________________________________________________________________

+<u><b>Notices:</b></u>

-See the [VRCFury Webpage](https://vrcfury.com/) for more info on the project that inspired this one.
+- See the [VRCFury Webpage](https://vrcfury.com/) for more info on the project that inspired this one.
+- This website is not run by or affiliated with ChilloutVR or the ChilloutVR team in any way